Theophoric name: Hinduism

 Brahma, the Hindu creator god, is one of the only deities of the pantheon whose name is rarely if ever used as a personal name or a base for theophoric personal names.

-Some seemingly theophoric names may in fact be more related to the original etymology of the deity's name itself.
-For example, both Lakshmi (fortune, success, prosperity) and Lakshman (prosperous, principal, marked) are names of a deity and an avatar respectively, which are related to lakṣ meaning "to mark or see".
+Some theophoric names may even in fact be more related to the original etymology of the deity's name itself.
+For example, both Lakshmi (fortune, success, prosperity) and Lakshmana (prosperous, principal, marked) are names of a deity and an avatar respectively, which are related to laksh (लक्ष्).